ipmanlk/subasa-api/README.md

     <img src="https://i.imgur.com/gBcNlON.png" alt="Subasa logo" title="Subasa" align="right" height="60" />
 </a>

+# Subasa API
-# Javascript API for Subasa Sinhala spell checker
+_Javascript API for the Subasa Sinhala spell checker_

 ## Usage

 Download node from nodejs.org and install it, if you haven't already.

-Then install sinhala-sub-maker using npm or yarn.
+Then install subasa-api using npm or yarn.

 ```javascript
 npm install @ipmanlk/subasa-api --save